Our 20s don’t last forever. When it comes time to voyage into our 30s, things start to get serious.

 4. Skipping out on Yearly Physicals

 If you haven’t been to the doctor in years, it’s time to call up an office and make an appointment.
-Just because you aren’t over age 50 doesn’t mean that you’re immune to having health problems.
-Even if you have very minor issues, seeing a doctor now can prevent even worse health problems in the future.
+Just because you aren’t over age 50 doesn’t mean you’re immune to health problems.
+Even if you have minor issues, seeing a doctor now can prevent even worse health problems in the future.

 5. Not Taking Care of Your Teeth

 As a teenager and young adult, you might’ve gone days without brushing your teeth.
-By the time you’re 30, it’s expected that you have an oral hygiene routine that you stick to every day—no one wants to come face to face with someone who has bad breath.
-In addition to brushing your teeth twice per day, you should also get used to flossing and whitening your teeth as well.
+By the time you’re 30, it’s expected that you have an oral hygiene routine that you stick to every day.
+After all, no one wants to come face to face with someone with bad breath.

 6. Ignoring Your Skin